-- Go to the thermostat and turn off your air conditioner completely.
+- Go to the thermostat and turn off your air conditioner all the way.

 - Look at other areas of your AC through which air flows to make sure air is not restricted.
 Make sure your air filters are clean and all the registers and vents are free of debris.

-Now find a good cool spot in front of the fan and wait for your technician to show up.
+Now find a good cool spot in front of the fan and wait for your technician to arrive.
 They will be able to make an expert diagnosis of the individual problem with your air conditioner and let you know what kind of air conditioner service you will need to repair the problem.
 Call Chief/Bauer Service Experts at 217-689-2469 today or go online to make your air conditioner service appointment now.